aliibarry/dia-nn_in_parallel/README.md

 ## Part 1 Spectral library

-Generate a general spectral library based on FASTAs

-Notes
-* Can specify `--min-pr-mz XXX --max-pr-mz XXX` to match part 2.
+Generate a general spectral library based on FASTAs.
+Only need to run once, but can specify `--min-pr-mz XXX --max-pr-mz XXX` to match part 2.
 Unclear if this increases quantification speed due to slightly smaller overall spectral library?

 ## Part 2 Quantification